Skip to main content

 cat /proc/mounts

-# View kernel modules
+# View loaded kernel modules (drivers for hardware, filesystems, networking features)

 lsmod